embrown92/run-buddy-2/README.md

 ## Contribution

-Made with ❤️ by Eda Mae Brown
+Made with ❤️ by Mae Brown

 ### ©️2019 Run Buddy, Inc